ThePickleGawd/lunch_beacon/README.md

 ## Setup Locally

 You'll need the Atmosic SDK, though I'm not sure if that is publically avaliable.
-Place this repo such that the path is as follows:
+Place this repo such that the relative path is as follows:

 atmosic_sdk/platform/atm2/ATM22xx-x1x/examples/lunch_beacon